Pinned, locked, pushed, and pulled traveling waves in structured environments: Discussion

+In this paper, we examined the properties of range expansions in fragmented habitats with seasonal growth.
+Both ecological conditions are quite common in natural and laboratory populations~\citep{keitt:pinning, zhang:death_galaxy, fisman:seasonality, fahrig:fragmentation, wilson:coexistence, kefi:desert, abraham:patchy_plankton, nelson:flow_prl_2012, datta:wave_splitting, gandhi:pulled_pushed, dai:nature, zhang:death_galaxy, active_matter:complex_environment, jorn:vortex_lattice, tsimring:calcium_pinning, paoletti:epl_front_locking}; therefore, understanding their effect could have important applications in biotechnology and ecosystem management.
+This is especially true for systems with liquid-handling robots or microfluidic devices, regular population arrangements found in agricultural settings, and for species shifting towards more fragmented and seasonal habitats in response to raising temperatures.
+Invasions under such conditions are better described by models with discrete space and time rather than partial differential equations~\citep{mistro:complexity_allee, lewis:chamomile}.
 Discrete models also arise when continuous models are solved on a computer.
-Although continuous behavior is typically assured in the limit of infinitely fine discretization,\footnote{The transition from DSDT to CSCT models and the associated smoothing of velocity plateaus were studied in Ref.~\cite{carretero:locking_pre}} large discretization steps are often chosen in practice because one is willing to sacrifice accuracy for computational efficiency.
+Although continuous behavior is typically assured in the limit of infinitely fine discretization,\footnote{The transition from DSDT to CSCT models and the associated smoothing of velocity plateaus were studied in Ref.~\citep{carretero:locking_pre}} large discretization steps are often chosen in practice because one is willing to sacrifice accuracy for computational efficiency.
 The key question is then whether the difference between continuous and discrete models is only quantitative or whether there are qualitative differences between the alternative approaches to model population dynamics.

 When both space and time are discrete, range expansions can fundamentally differ from the predictions of continuous models.
 In particular, invasions can proceed in a step-like or pulsed fashion with population densities at the front assuming a discrete set of values that repeat periodically.
-Such invasions have been observed in the field although they have been attributed to other factors~\cite{johnson:allee_gypsy,sullivan:pulsed_invasions}.
+Such invasions have been observed in the field although they have been attributed to other factors~\citep{johnson:allee_gypsy,sullivan:pulsed_invasions}.
 The velocities of pulsed expansions are locked and completely insensitive to moderate variations in the rates of dispersal and growth.
 However, when parameter change exceeds a certain threshold, expansion velocity and the periodicity of front pulsations change discontinuously.
-These dynamics produce a characteristic pattern of plateaus on the plot of a response variable~(velocity) vs. a control variable~(dispersal) known as the Devil's staircase in physics~\cite{bak:devils_staircase}; see Fig.~\ref{fig:locking_common}.
+These dynamics produce a characteristic pattern of plateaus on the plot of a response variable~(velocity) vs. a control variable~(migration) known as the Devil's staircase in physics~\citep{bak:devils_staircase}; see Fig.~\ref{fig:locking_common}.